joelakuhn/mssqlbrowser/README.md

 Bigger stuff:
 - Ability to edit values
 - Table structure and relation management
+- Add settings menu (to choose keybindings and stuff)

 Stuff I'm not sure about:
 - Add table and cell name completion.